China AI Monitoring Toolkit: A Developer's Guide to Tracking Labs, Models, and API Changes

 Recommended integration points:

-- PR templates: Add a “Model Change Impact Check” item.
-Require developers to confirm whether recent model updates affect their changes.
+- PR template: Add a “Model Change Check” item.
+Require developers to confirm whether their change is affected by recent model updates.

-- Staging environment: Before deployment, run a fixed test suite across all models.
-Compare outputs; block release if differences exceed thresholds.
+- Pre-production environment: Before deployment, run fixed test sets against all models.
+Compare outputs—and block release if differences exceed thresholds.

 Five: Recommended Tools & Resource Table